5 Things To Know About Andrea Yates, The Mom Who Drowned Her 5 Kids In The Bathtub

 On June 20, 2001, mother of five Andrea Yates drowned her children, who ranged in age from six months to seven years, in the bathtub at her home in Houston, Texas.

-HOUSTON, TX — After her husband, Rusty Yates, left for work, Andrea Yates, who was reportedly suffering from extreme postpartum depression, filled the bathtub with water.
-She then proceeded to drown her three youngest boys, and then put their bodies on the bed and covered them.
+After her husband, Rusty Yates, left their Houston, Texas home for work on June 20, 2001, Andrea Yates, who was reportedly suffering from extreme postpartum depression, filled the bathtub with water.
+She then proceeded to drown her three youngest sons, and then put their bodies on the bed and covered them.

-Then her oldest son, seven-year-old Noah, allegedly became terrified after he saw his baby sister floating in the bath.
+Her oldest son, 7-year-old Noah, allegedly became terrified after he saw his baby sister floating in the bath.
 He reportedly tried to run away, but Yates caught him — and then held him down until he was dead.

 The crime scene was the stuff of nightmares, and the case soon made national headlines.